maxonthegit/PPspliT/README.md

 * In case you are using PowerPoint for Windows:

 4. Click the _File_ tab, then _Options_.
 5. In the _Options_ dialog box, click _Add-Ins_.
 6. In the _Manage_ list at the bottom of the dialog box, click _PowerPoint Add-ins_, then click _Go_.
 7. In the _Add-Ins_ dialog box, click _Add New_.
 8. In the _Add New PowerPoint Add-In_ dialog box, browse for the previously saved `PPspliT.ppam` file and then click _OK_.
 9. A security notice might appear.
 In this case, click on _Enable Macros_ and then click _Close_.

 * If, instead, you are using PowerPoint for macOS:

 4. Open the _Tools_ menu on the top bar (i.e. not the PowerPoint ribbon toolbar, but rather the macOS menu bar at the top of the screen) and select _PowerPoint add ins_.
 5. Click on _+_ and select file `PPspliT.ppam` that you saved above.

 Note that,even when this issue occurs, the installer should have already taken care of copying the required files to a proper location in your system (usually `%APPDATA%\Microsoft\AddIns\PPspliT` for Windows systems, and `$HOME/Library/Group\ Containers/UBF8T346G9.Office` for macOS systems).
-Therefore the steps for unpacking and saving file `PPspliT.ppam` described above can be skipped.
+Therefore, the steps for unpacking and saving file `PPspliT.ppam` described above can be skipped.